gildesmarais/website/_posts/2020-03-31-picking-and-watching-movies-alphabetically.md

 layout: post
 title: Picking and watching movies alphabetically
 date: 2020-03-31 12:00:00 +0200
-excerpt: "Moving out of the comfortable filter bubble and "
+excerpt: "Moving out of the comfortable filter bubble and explore art."
 ---

 The question <q>What do we watch?</q> is a tough one to answer.